-Needs Addressed Preserve and maintain existing affordable housing Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Support efforts around homelessness prevention Improve fair housing awareness and accountability Improve property conditions in LMI neighborhoods Funding HOME: \$30,224 Description The function of this City activity is to provide necessary staffing to develop, implement and monitor the overall performance of all HOME programs Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities This project supports all the HOME funded projects.
-Location Description Planned Activities Staffing for HOME program oversight

-14 Project Name Infill Housing Program

-Target Area Fremont/McKinley Revitalization Area Northcentral Revitalization Area

-Goals Supported Attainable Housing
+Needs Addressed Preserve and maintain existing affordable housing Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Support efforts around homelessness prevention Improve fair housing awareness and accountability Improve property conditions in LMI neighborhoods Funding HOME: \$21,000 Description The function of this City activity is to provide necessary staffing to develop, implement and monitor the overall performance of all HOME programs Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities This project supports all the HOME funded projects.
+Location Description Planned Activities Staffing for HOME program oversight 12 Project Name Infill Housing Program Target Area Fremont/McKinley Revitalization Area Northcentral Revitalization Area Goals Supported Attainable Housing Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Improve property conditions in LMI neighborhoods Funding HOME: \$170,880

-Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Improve property conditions in LMI neighborhoods Funding HOME: \$140,000 Description This activity will provide gap funds for acquisition, development, and sale of infill new build single family housing within the City.
+Description This activity will provide gap funds for acquisition, development, and sale of single family housing within the City.
 At least one unit will be developed by a certified Community Housing Development Organization (CHDO).
 Upon completion of construction, these properties will be made available for purchase to low- to moderate income homebuyers.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Two low or moderate income homebuyers will benefit from the proposed activities.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities Two low or moderate income homebuyers will benefit from the proposed activities.
 Location Description Constructed homes will be located in the Fremont/McKinley or Northcentral Revitalization Areas, building on previous investments and activities in these areas.
 Planned Activities This activity will provide gap funds for land acquisition, development, and sale of single family homes.
-15 Project Name Tenant-Based Rental Assistance Target Area Citywide Goals Supported Attainable Housing Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Support efforts around homelessness prevention Funding CDBG: \$32,023 Description This activity provides short term rental assistance (three to six months) to eligible low-income households experiencing a housing emergency.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit Approximately 20 households will benefit from rental assistance.
+13 Project Name Tenant-Based Rental Assistance Target Area Citywide Goals Supported Attainable Housing Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Support efforts around homelessness prevention Funding HOME: \$70,000 Description This activity provides short term rental assistance (twelve months) to eligible low-income households experiencing a housing emergency.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit Approximately 20 households will benefit from rental assistance.

 Location Description Activities occur citywide.
-Planned Activities Tenant Based Rental Assistance will provide rental assistance to help people engaged in a service program to be stable in safe, quality housing.

-16 Project Name Down Payment Assistance Target Area Citywide Goals Supported Attainable Housing Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Funding CDBG: \$100,000 Description This project provides down payment assistance to low and moderate income home buyers.
+Planned Activities Tenant Based Rental Assistance will provide rental assistance to help people maintain safe, quality housing.
+14 Project Name Down Payment Assistance Target Area Citywide Goals Supported Attainable Housing Needs Addressed Increase access to affordable housing Reduce the effects of low income on life quality Reduce areas of concentrated poverty Help underserved groups access and use resources Funding HOME: \$50,000 Description This project provides down payment assistance to low and moderate income home buyers.
 Down payment assistance ranges from \$1000 to \$10,000 based on need.
-Assistance will be offered in conjunction with other programs like fair housing education and home buyer education Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Approximately 10 households will benefit from first month rent and security deposits.
+Assistance will be offered in conjunction with other programs like fair housing education and home buyer education Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities Approximately 5 households will benefit from down payment assistance.
 Location Description This activity will assist low and moderate income families citywide.
 Planned Activities Down payment assistance ranges from \$1000 to \$10,000 based on need.
 Assistance will be offered in conjunction with other programs like fair housing education and home buyer education